Moby-Dick: Themes

-An early enthusiast for the Melville Revival, British author E. M. Forster, remarked in 1927: "Moby-Dick is full of meanings: its meaning is a different problem."
+An early enthusiast for the Melville Revival, the English author E. M. Forster remarked in 1927: "Moby-Dick is full of meanings: its meaning is a different problem."
 Yet he saw as "the essential" in the book "its prophetic song", which flows "like an undercurrent" beneath the surface action and morality.
 The hunt for the whale can be seen as a metaphor for an epistemological quest—in the words of biographer Laurie Robertson-Lorant, "man's search for meaning in a world of deceptive appearances and fatal delusions".
 Ishmael's taxonomy of whales merely demonstrates "the limitations of scientific knowledge and the impossibility of achieving certainty".
 She also contrasts Ishmael's and Ahab's attitudes toward life, with Ishmael's open-minded and meditative, "polypositional stance" as antithetical to Ahab's monomania, adhering to dogmatic rigidity.

 Melville biographer Andrew Delbanco cites race as an example of this search for truth beneath surface differences, noting that all races are represented among the crew members of the Pequod.
-Although Ishmael initially is afraid of Queequeg as a tattooed possible cannibal, he soon decides "Better sleep with a sober cannibal than a drunken Christian."
+Although Ishmael initially is afraid of Queequeg as a tattooed possible cannibal, he soon decides that he would "Better sleep with a sober cannibal than a drunken Christian."
 While it may be rare for a mid-19th century American book to feature Black characters in a nonslavery context, slavery is frequently mentioned.
 The theme of race is carried primarily by Pip, the diminutive Black cabin boy.
 When Pip has almost drowned, and Ahab, genuinely touched by Pip's suffering, questions him gently, Pip "can only parrot the language of an advertisement for the return of a fugitive slave: 'Pip!
 Reward for Pip!'".

 Editors Bryant and Springer suggest that perception is a central theme—the difficulty of seeing and understanding, which makes deep reality hard to discover and truth hard to pin down.
 Ahab explains that, like all things, the evil whale wears a disguise: "All visible objects, man, are but pasteboard masks"—and Ahab is determined to "strike through the mask!
 How can the prisoner reach outside, except by thrusting through the wall?
 To me, the white whale is that wall" (Ch.
 36, "The Quarter-Deck").
 This theme pervades the novel, perhaps never so emphatically as in "The Doubloon" (Ch.
 99), where each crewmember perceives the coin in a way shaped by his own personality.
 Later, the American edition has Ahab "discover no sign" (Ch.
 133) of the whale when he is staring into the deep.
 In fact, Moby Dick is then swimming up at him.
 In the British edition, Melville changed the word "discover" to "perceive", and with good reason, for "discovery" means finding what is already there, but "perceiving", or better still, perception, is "a matter of shaping what exists by the way in which we see it".
 The point is not that Ahab would discover the whale as an object, but that he would perceive it as a symbol of his making.